HCL-TECH-SOFTWARE/connections-doc/source/admin/secure/t_admin_common_forcing_ssl.md

 3. After making changes, you must check the configuration files back in and you must do so during the same wsadmin session in which you checked them out for the changes to take effect.
 See [Applying common configuration property changes](../admin/t_admin_common_save_changes.md) for information about how to save and apply your changes.

-4. To secure session cookies, complete the following steps:
+4.  **Optional**: To secure session cookies, complete the following steps:

     1. Log in to the WebSphere Application Server Integrated Solutions Console of the server hosting your Connections applications as the administrator.